Documentation

 Paragraphs

-Paragraphs are the text that you write.
-No special formatting is needed.
+Paragraphs are the text you write, and no special formatting is needed.

 Lists

-Lists are the way to add items to your document.
-You can make bulleted lists or numbered lists.
+Lists allow you to add items to your document.
+You can create bulleted or numbered lists.

 - Item 1